bxparks/AUniter/README.md

 itself.
 Therefore, the AUniter package is able to support all boards, libraries, and build configurations which are supported by the Arduino IDE.
-There is no duplicate installs of boards and libraries because the build and upload steps go through the Arduino IDE binary in command line mode.
+There is no duplicate installs of boards and libraries because the build and upload steps go through the Arduino IDE binary in command line mode, or the Arduino CLI command line tool.

 There are 3 components to the **AUniter** package, of which 2 of them are obsolete, so the only remaining tool is the `auniter.sh` script: